wbhart/mpir/build.vc14/readme.txt

 5. The Build Using Visual Studio
 ================================

-The MPIR build is started by opening the Visual Studio C/C++ solution file 'mpir.sln' in the build.vc14 directory.
+The MPIR build in Visual Studio is started by opening the Visual Studio C/C++ solution file 'mpir.sln' in the build.vc14 directory.

-MPIR is built by selecting one of the build projects provided (which determines the library type - static or dynamic - and the processor architecture) ansd then setting the platform (win32 or x64) and the configuration (release or debug).
+MPIR is built by selecting one of the build projects provided (which determines the library type - static or dynamic - and the processor architecture) and then setting the platform (win32 or x64) and the configuration (release or debug).
 Once selected the Viusal Studio build command can be issued to complete the build.

-The MPIR static library builds contain only the MPIR functions for C
-so the lib_mpir_cxx project has to be built to provide the additional C++ functions (DLL builds contain both the C and C++ functions).
+The MPIR static library builds only contain the MPIR functions of the C API so the lib_mpir_cxx project has to be built to provide the additional functions for the C++ API (DLL builds contain both the C and C++ functions).

 The locations of the resulting library outputs are the same as those described above for the commandline build.